HumanCellAtlas/dcp-community/charters/MetadataSchema/charter.md

 * Providing exemplar data in JSON format that validates against the schema
 * Providing computationally readable information about deprecated and moved fields within the schema

-### Schema testing
+### Schema Testing

-* Providing a test framework to enable community members to test if their proposed extensions are functional and meet our style guides
+* Providing a test framework to enable community members to test if their proposed extensions are functional and adhere to the style guide specifications
+* Providing a framework for testing wheather schema updates adhere to depreciation and versioning guidelines

 ### User Support